-To check for updates, rhnsd runs the external mgr\check program located in /usr/sbin/.
+To check for updates, rhnsd runs the external mgr_check program located in /usr/sbin/.
 This is a small application that establishes the network connection to Uyuni.
 The Uyuni daemon does not listen on any network ports or talk to the network directly.
-All network activity is performed by the mgr\check utility.
+All network activity is performed by the mgr_check utility.

 This figure provides an overview of the default rhnsd process path.
-All items left of the Python XMLRPC server block represent processes running on a Uyuni client.
+All items left of the Python XMLRPC server block represent processes running on the Uyuni client.